Robust Quickest Change Detection in Non-Stationary Processes: Introduction

 \section{Introduction}

 In classical quickest change detection (QCD) theory, optimal and asymptotically optimal solutions are developed to detect a sudden change in the distribution of a stochastic process.
 The strongest results are available for the independent and identically distributed (i.i.d.) setting.
-In the QCD problem in the i.i.d. setting, a decision-maker observes a sequence of random variables $\{X_n\}$.
-For a fixed given time $\nu$ (called the change point), the random variables are independent and follow the model
+In the QCD problem in the i.i.d. setting, a decision maker observes a sequence of random variables $\{X_n\}$.
+Before a time $\nu$ (called the change point), the random variables are i.i.d. with a fixed density $f$, and after $\nu$, are i.i.d. with another density $g$:

 Here $f$ and $g$ are densities such that